1989

 Aula des Bundesschulzentrums, Deutschlandsberg

-Böhler Gmbh.
-Mürzzuschlag
+Böhler GmbH, Mürzzuschlag

-Freilichtgalerie beim ORF-Landesstudio
+Freilichtgalerie beim ORF-Landesstudio, Graz

-Galeria Juana de Aizpuru, Barquillo 44
+Galeria Juana de Aizpuru, Madrid

-Galerie & Edition Artelier
+Galerie Artelier Contemporary, Graz

 Galerie Freiberger, Mürzzuschlag

-Galerie H. + W. Lang
+Galerie H. + W. Lang, Graz

 Gasthof Zum weißen Rößl, Mürzzuschlag

-Grazer Messe, Halle 12
+Grazer Messe, Halle 12, Graz

-Heimatsaal im Volkskundemuseum
+Heimatsaal im Volkskundemuseum, Graz

 Hotel Kohlbacher, Langenwang